Beta-Verse-Hub/All-Day-All-Life/README.md

-up arrow / down arrow - to scroll through the files and folders left arrow - go outside a folder or drive right arrow - go inside a folder or drive or run a file
+up arrow / down arrow - to scroll through the files and folders left arrow - go outside a folder or drive right arrow - go inside a folder or drive or run a file esc - to exit

+### DVD
+Remember the animation where a dvd logo bounces around the screen.
+This program is a replicated version of that animation but it is very responsive to window size changes and it changes color when it hits the border.

+esc - to exit

+### Pipes
+pipes.sh but windows-only!
+Don't changes the window size after running it (if you want to then exit to the main menu and then change the window size)

+esc - to exit
+### Matrix
+cmatrix on window? yes, please.

+**It is still in development so don't use it for now**

+### Auto Clicker
+**It is still in development so don't use it for now**

+Note:- **There is a game in progress too.**